pgaskin/BookBrowser/README.md

 The web-based reader works on IE 10+, Edge, Firefox 28+, Chrome 21+, Safari 9+, Opera 17+, and Android browser 4.4+.

 ## Usage
 Run BookBrowser from the directory with the epub books.
+By default, you can access the web interface at [http://localhost:8090](http://localhost:8090).

 You can also use the command line arguments below: